 Tower Bridge is London’s most famous bridge, and one of the most recognisable landmarks in the city.
 Something that I hadn’t done before was climb up the towers and walk across the top level of the bridge, so as it was walking distance from our hostel it seemed foolish not to do it!
 As well as offering fabulous views of the city, the bridge walkway is filled with interesting facts and stories about Tower Bridge, including details of how the bridge was built, how many people cross in a year, and how a London bus once jumped across the bridge as it was opening!
 There is also a glass-bottom section of the walkway, so you can see the cars passing below you.
 We were also lucky to be on the bridge when the bottom section opened which was another new experience!
 Buy tickets in advance here, or when you arrive at Tower Bridge.

 Free Walking Tour

 St Paul’s Cathedral & Millennium Bridge

 These are also icons of London, both classic and modern.
 We ended our walking tour quite close to St Paul’s Cathedral, so we walked back to take some more photographs (and found a phone box to play with too!).
 You can pay to go inside the Cathedral, but at £18 per person, it is a little pricey.
 We decided to skip the entry, but next time I’m in London I plan to go back for Evensong which is free.
 Nearby Millennium Bridge was first opened in 2000 but soon closed to make some structural changes.
 It re-opened in 2002 and has since been featured in films like Harry Potter and the Half-Blood Prince, and Guardians of the Galaxy (as part of Xandar).
-From the bridge, you get a wonderful view of St Paul’s, especially first thing in the morning when it is quiet.
+From the bridge, you get one of the best views in London of St Paul’s, especially first thing in the morning when it is quiet or at night.